 Basically, you can use a broadband filter such as the Ioptron L-Pro that will cut out some of the light pollution but not much of the precious light you want.

-The below image was taken combining Hydrogen alpha with RGB using a ZWO ASI533 MC PRO camera.
+The below image was taken by combining hydrogen alpha with RGB using a ZWO ASI533 MC PRO camera.

 I took 34 x 6-minute exposures of both RGB and Narrowband (HA and Oiii).
 Tracked with Ioptron CEM26 and guided.
 I was very happy with the result!
 Taken in 2022.
 Check this page to learn more about autoguiding.

 I’ve included this section because you might be asking this question if you are imaging galaxies for the first time, but even if you do have some experience, this is an important question to answer, I think.